jeffcaradona/ejs-in-node-package/README.md

 # ejs-in-node-package
-This is a module that demonstrates how to package and render EJS partial templates in a module.
+This module demonstrates how to package and render EJS partial templates in a module.

+1. Clone the repository
+2. $ npm install
+3. $ npm start